 1. Lock screen notifications

-Unlike Chrome, which required you to add a Today widget and swipe down every time, NearBee discovers nearby beacons without requiring any user action and can pop notifications on your lock screen.
+Unlike Chrome, which required you to add a Today widget and swipe down every time, NearBee discovers nearby bluetooth beacons without requiring any user action and can pop notifications on your lock screen.

 2. Works with any Eddystone beacon